 How are stem cells obtained?

-There are several ways stem cells are obtained including from one’s own bone marrow, adipose tissue (fat) or from amniotic fluid obtained from an FDA regulated lab.
+There are several ways stem cells are obtained including from one’s own bone marrow or adipose tissue (fat).
 Bone marrow has a high concentration of stem cells in younger individuals, so it is often the site of choice for obtaining these cells.
 The procedure involves taking a small amount of bone marrow from the hip, which is the processed in the same setting.
 Adipose tissue can be obtained via liposuction and processed in the same setting as well.

 What are the benefits of using stem cells for treatment?